ElektrischesSchaf/Android_Origami_APP/README.md

 ## Development tools: Android NDK, CMake, OpenGL ES

-## The index of each part in my code
+## The coordinate and index of each part in my design

  Part | Vertices
 -----:|:------------------------------------